When is a Development Permit required?

 Where a development permit is approved for the selling of motor vehicles, the applicant must provide written proof of holding a license from the Alberta Motor Vehicle Industry Council.

-The applicant must comply with Bylaw 1430-10 relative to making arrangements for civic addressing.
+The applicant must comply with the County's Rural Addressing Bylaw relative to making arrangements for civic addressing.

 Timing of Decisions